Preorder Move Slow & Make Things, and enjoy a collection of thoughtful bonus content created just for you!

 free Dala Swedish horse template for personal crafts | miss mustard seed

-To transfer the design to the stamp either use graphite transfer paper or the old pencil tracing trick.
+To transfer the design to the stamp either use or the old pencil tracing trick.
 (Hold the drawing up to a window and trace it in a dark, soft pencil on the reverse side.
 Position it on the lino black and rub over the drawing with the side of a pencil or a bone folder to transfer the traced design.

 I do share how I drew the design directly on the lino block in the video, so you can get an idea of how to gather inspiration to create your own pattern.